datasciencefinalEclarke/CapstoneProject/README.md

 Emma Clarke
 December 16, 2022

-1. Title and brief description
+1. Title and brief description:
 Capstone Project - Data Science (INFS 692) - Master of Information Studies, McGill University.
 This is the capstone project of INFS 692 at McGill University.

-2. Project Description
+2. Project Description:
 The objective of this project was to develop different models to predict the endpoint of the radiomics signature based from MRI, PET and CT scans.
 I created an ensemble classification model, using: